Website Manager

 The Immediate Past President may serve as a committee member and may be delegated duties as required.

-The Scheduling Coordinator will coordinate operation of the lights with the Executive Director of the Park District to insure timely start-up and service for MBSA activities.
+The Scheduling Coordinator will coordinate operation of the lights for MBSA activities.

 The Scheduling Coordinator has the responsibility of coordinating with other outside organizations.

-The Uniform Coordinator should provide to the board multiple vendor pricing options at a minimum of every two years.
+The Uniform Coordinator should provide the board multiple vendor pricing options at a minimum of every two

 The Uniform Coordinator will be responsible for all surplus uniforms.